 If you feel that inner itch to express something in writing and want to try your hand at writing a monologue, go for it.
-There is no secret recipe for writing a monologue and anyone who claims to give you the be all and end all rule book for writing a monologue is completely full of you know what.
+There is no secret recipe for writing a monologue but there are some ways to guide you in doing so.

-Truth is, no one knows!
-Not one single writer or teacher or book or article on planet Earth is going to give you the exact answer you need to write a monologue.
 Writers have their process, their approach, their muse, their disciplines but you have to find your own way and the only real way of writing a monologue is by simply…writing one.
-Just…write…one. =)

 Try this: Take out a pen and paper and write one single sentence.

-I’ll make up a few for you right now to show that it’s not as difficult as you may think:
+I’ll make up a few for you right now to show that it’s not as difficult as you may think at first:

 - Fran, how many times do I have to turn off the lights in this house?

 - I have this strange image of this bloody volleyball coming straight at my face when I was a boy…still, to this day, I can’t recall if it was actually a real memory or something I imagined.